d-bl/GroundForge/docs/help/Tiles.md

 ---------------
 The faint nodes in the prototype diagram are repeats of the bright ones.
-Click on a bright nodes and a yellow form field should emerge with a code for a stitch, for example `ctc` for a cloth stitch: cross-twist-cross.
+Click on a bright nodes and a yellow form field should emerge with a code for a stitch.
 Type as many `c`'s and `t`'s as you need for the stitch of your choice, or use `l`'s and `r`'s for a left twist or right twist.

+{% include stitches.html %}

 Microsofts Edge browser won't show the yellow form field when clicking a node.
 Use the tab key or shift-tab to browse through all fields and links on the page.